 Where possible, a guideline should give its rationale and reference any supporting documentation.

-Please do not add critiques or extensive discussions to this page.
-There is a discussion tab at the top of the page for these things to get worked out on a separate page.
+Discussion can occur within the comments section below.
 In some cases, where there is no clear consensus on some aspect of the guidelines, we will post both positions on this page and copy the discussion material to a separate background page that focuses on the one issue.

 - Separate address block for infrastructure from other uses (enterprise, loopbacks)

 - Document so that you can justify it in your Host Density ratio

 - Each individual site should receive plenty of subnets, such as between a /48 and /56.
 See RFC 6177.

 - Summary aggregates for groups of sites where it makes sense, but watch your HD ratio

 - Any prefixes shorter than /48 will only be assigned when there is written justification to show that this prefix will meet the RIR HD ratio guidelines within 5 years.

 - Each PoP is a site therefore assign a /48 for infrastructure

 - No subnets will use prefixes longer than /64.